monoid/monoid.github.io/content/posts/arm-coroutines.md

 `ret`                   | `ret`                 | Return from a subroutine (but semantics is different)
 {{< /mytable >}}

-The instruction for moving , loading and storing values are more or less same, though naming is different.
+The instruction for moving, loading and storing values are more or less same, though naming is different.
 Subroutine calls and returns, however, are really different in AArch64.